mlhartme/maven-dockerbuild-plugin/README.md

 # Maven Dockerbuild Plugin

 This is a Maven plugin to build Docker images.
-(It does not provide run functionality.)
+It does not provide run functionality.

 Goals: https://mlhartme.github.io/maven-dockerbuild-plugin/plugin-info.html

 ## Dockerbuilds

-A Dockerbuild is a Maven artifact (a jar file) containing a Dockerfile, optionally with additional file used by the Dockerfile.
+A dockerbuild is a Maven artifact (a jar file) containing a Dockerfile, optionally with additional files used by the Dockerfile.
-These artifact means are managed centrally in your favorite repository, together, they form the Dockerbuild library.
-The library contains builds for various frameworks.
+Artifacts are managed centrally in your favorite repository, the set of all dockerbuilds is called the dockerbuild library.
+The library provides builds for the different frameworks in use, like standard war files or String boot.

-To build an image for a Maven module, you choose the appropriate Dockerbuild from the library.
-The plugin resolves the Dockerbuild
+To build an image for a Maven project (or a module in a multi-module build), you choose the appropriate dockerbuild from the library.
-(i.e. downloads it if it's not already in your local repository), unpacks it into the build context directory, adds necessary artifacts, and runs a Docker build on it.
+The plugin resolves it (i.e. downloads the jar to the local repository - if necessary), unpacks it into the build context directory, adds necessary artifacts, and runs the Docker daemone on it.

 ## Setup

-You'll typically add this snippet
+You'll typically add a snippet like this

       <plugin>
         <groupId>net.oneandone.maven.plugins</groupId>